 Thinking about purchasing an electric car or van?
-The interest free Electric Vehicle Loan, funded by Transport Scotland (an agency of the Scottish Government), currently offers drivers in Scotland loans of up to £35,000 to cover the cost of purchasing a new plug-in electric vehicle.
+The interest-free Electric Vehicle Loan, funded by Transport Scotland (an agency of the Scottish Government), currently offers drivers in Scotland loans of:

 For more information about electric cars, to request an application form or to learn more about the full terms and conditions please call your local Home Energy Scotland advice centre free on 0808 808 2282.

-All applications should be completed and received by Energy Saving Trust on or before 10 March 2017 in order to be processed by the end of March 2017.
+All applications should be completed and received by Energy Saving Trust at the beginning of March 2018 in order to be processed by the end of March 2018 when the programme expires.

 An electric car can be powered, in part or full, by a battery that can be plugged directly into mains electricity.
 The main types of electric car are: